 - Bluetooth – Retail locations can utilize beacons that can connect to your smartphone.
 Typically there’s a mobile application that enables the technology and permission is requested.
 You can push content through Bluetooth, serve local websites from WiFi, utilize the beacon as an Internet access point, act as a Captive portal, offer interactive services, and operate with no Internet connection.

-- Wifi Hotspot – If you’ve ever logged into an airline connection or even a Starbucks, you’ve witnessed dynamic marketing content that’s pushed directly to the user via a web browser.
+- Wifi Hotspot – You can offer a free wifi hotspot.
+If you’ve ever logged into an airline connection or even a Starbucks, you’ve witnessed dynamic marketing content that’s pushed directly to the user via a web browser.

 Choice Loans has developed this infographic as an overview of Proximity Marketing for small and medium-sized enterprises (SMEs):